Overig

 Step 4: Cut the strips into small cubes

-Finally, cut the strips into small cubes of approximately 2-3 mm in size.
+Finally, cut the strips into small cubes of about 2-3 mm.
 Make sure the cubes are even and the same size.

 Check the size and consistency of the cubes.
-They should be small and even.
-If some cubes are too big, cut them again into smaller cubes.
+They should be small and evenly sized.
+If some cubes are too large, cut them again into smaller cubes.

 Step 6: Use the brunoise in your dish